saturnflyer/surrounded/README.md

 This code allows the MyEnvironment class to create instances where it will have an `employee` and a `boss` role internally.
 These are set to `attr_reader`s and are made private.

-The `employee` is extended with behaviors defined in the `Employee` module, and in this case there's not extra stuff for the `boss` so it doesn't get extended with anything.
+The `employee` is extended with behaviors defined in the `Employee` module, and in this case there's no extra stuff for the `boss` so it doesn't get extended with anything.

 Most of the time you'll follow a pattern like this.
 Some objects will get extra behavior and some won't.
 The modules that you use to provide the behavior will match the names you use for the roles to which you assign objects.